ditatompel/insights/content/tutorials/how-to-setup-your-own-wireguard-vpn-server/index.md

 To automatically start WireGuard service when the system start, you can execute `sudo systemctl enable wg-quick@wg0.service` command.

 ## Setup WireGuard Peer (*client*)
-In this section, I'll use Linux machine to connect to our configured WireGuard server using `systemd` service.
-For other method such as connecting using **NetworkManager** GUI, Different OS and mobile devices, I'll add that later to another article.
+In this section, I'll use Linux machine using `wg-quick` via `systemd` as an example to connect to our configured WireGuard server.
+For other method such as connecting using **NetworkManager** GUI, Different OS and mobile devices, you can read my next article: "[Configure WireGuard VPN Clients]({{< ref "/tutorials/configure-wireguard-vpn-clients/index.md" >}})".

 Configuring WireGuard peer (client) in Linux using `systemd` is almost the same as setting up WireGuard server.
 The different is you didn't need to configure firewall and IP forward for peers.
 All you need to do is install WireGuard, create private and public key, configure DNS server you want to use, add start the service.